 Information about the Prohibited Substances and/or Prohibited Methods within the scope of the TDSSA and guidance on Testing strategies for each Prohibited Substance is provided within the TDSSA Testing Guides3.
+In addition to the TDSSA Testing Guides, a Testing Guide

-2 Contained within the 2021 WADA Prohibited List.
+2 Contained within the 20224 WADA Prohibited List.

-3 Please contact tdssa@wada-ama.org for a copy of the TDSSA Testing Guides.
+3 Please contact tdssatesting@wada-ama.org for a copy of the TDSSA Testing Guides and/or the GC/C/IRMS Testing Guide.

-Document Number TDSSA Version Number: 6.0 Written By: TDSSA Expert Group Approved By: WADA Executive Committee Approval Date: 11 November 2020 Effective Date: 1 January 2021
+Document Number TDSSA Version Number: 7 6.0 Written By: TDSSA Expert Group Approved By: WADA Executive Committee Approval Date: 2411 November 20210 Effective Date: 1 January 20224 on Gas Chromatography/Combustion/Isotope Ratio Mass Spectrometry (GC/C/IRMS) is also available to ADOs.